scchess/Qualimap/doc/faq.rst

 **A**: Yes, Qualimap uses threads to perform BAM QC analysis.

-In short, reads are processed in chunks and each chunk is analyzed independtly from others.
+In short, reads are processed in chunks and each chunk is analyzed in parallel.

 Below you can find a schema, depicting the applied algorithm.